alces-software/flight-appliance-docs/docs/source/apps/apps.rst

  - ``/opt/gridware/`` - Applications managed by Alces Gridware utility
  - ``/opt/apps/`` - An empty directory for user-installed applications

+.. note:: Depending on the version of Flight Compute you are using, you may have the option to choose capacity and performance characteristics of the shared applications volume at cluster launch time.
+Ensure that you choose a large enough storage area to suit the applications you want to install.

 Installing cluster applications
 ===============================

 Alces Flight Compute clusters include access to the online **Gridware** repository of software applications.
-This catalogue `includes over 750 application, library, compiler and MPI versions <http://tiny.cc/gridware>`_ which can be installed and run on your cluster.
-Software is installed by selecting it from the catalogue, compiling it on the cluster login node along with any software package dependencies, and installing it in the shared cluster application storage space.
-Once installed, applications can be run on the login and compute nodes interactively, or as part of job-scripts submitted to the cluster scheduler.
+This catalogue `includes over 850 application, library, compiler and MPI versions <http://tiny.cc/gridware>`_ which can be installed and run on your cluster.
+Software is installed by selecting it from the catalogue, optionally compiling it on the cluster login node along with any software package dependencies, and installing it in the shared cluster application storage space.
+Once installed, applications can be run on the login and compute nodes interactively, or as part of job-scripts submitted to your cluster scheduler.

 Application catalogue structure
 ===============================